dd32/td-gh-ex/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize the rest of the options to your taste.

 == Changelog ==
+= 1.0.1 - Jan 10 2018 =
+* Fixed textdomain issues and few other warnings
 = 1.0 - Dec.
 18 2017 =
 * Initial release